In this section

 Teaching and learning assessment

-Assessment is 100% by course work (no sessional examinations); a mixture of methods including practical reports, problem analysis, projects, literature reviews and essays, class tests, group work and a research project.
+Assessment is entirely by coursework and there are no sessional examinations.
+Instead, a mixture of methods including practical reports, projects, literature reviews, essays, class tests, group work and a research project are used to assess your understanding and skills development.

 Careers & opportunities